woleet/woleet.id-server/tests/java/docs/ApiTokenApi.md

 # **createAPIToken**
 > APIToken createAPIToken(apITokenPost)

+Create an API token.

 Create an API token suitable to call the /sign endpoint.
 This can only be done by an admin.

 ### Example
 ```java